Why Boundaries Are Important

 What You Need to Have Effective Boundaries

 One of the most important things you need to be able to have effective boundaries is a well-developed sense of self.
 You need to know what is important to you, or how can you possibly let others know?!
 Exploring your values and deciding which are the highest priority for you is one way to begin to answer “Who am I?” for yourself.
-Think about what you like, what you do not like, what are your strengths, what are your limitations, what are your hopes and dreams, what about your fears and anxieties.
+Think about what you like, what you do not like, what are your strengths, what are your limitations, what are your hopes and dreams, and your fears and anxieties.
 All of these speak to your personhood and can inform your boundaries.

 On a more practical level, you need to know what your responsibility is and where it ends.
 For example, if you have children, you are responsible for them if you are the most responsible guardian in their life.
 This can get quite complicated in a relationship with someone struggling with addiction.
 It is also hard to navigate as the child gets older and the situation is instead that they are struggling with addiction.
 If you have an adult child, they are not included in your boundaries because they are the author of their own life.
 What is the age at which one becomes the author of one’s own life?
 This is the developmental milestone that is worked through adolescence and in some aspects starts quite young according to the law (for example, a 14-year-old can be tried as an adult).
 The age of majority in BC is 19.

 An effective boundary between adults is made with the understanding that it is for you, not to try and control the other person.
 To be able to see more clearly, it is important to get perspective on the situation before setting a boundary.
-To get perspective takes a bit of space, which could require time in some case.
+Getting perspective takes a bit of space, which could require time in some cases.
 This can help you to take the whole picture into account, rather than reacting to a small piece of it.
 Unless it is a matter of immediate safety, most things can wait.
 This has the added benefit of giving you time to calm down as well, make sure to take advantage of this opportunity!

 How do you know when you need to set a boundary?
 It is usually a feeling that tips you off.
 Feeling resentful is a sure sign that you need to clarify your position and follow through with your consequence.
 Let’s use the borrowing money example again; imagine your loved one borrowed money from you, did not pay it back, and you find out that they spent the money on drugs.
 Imagine you needed that money to pay your own bills.
 Likely this situation would leave you feeling resentful.
 Other common feelings of boundary violations are feeling pushed, pulled, squashed, pressured, etc. And while these all describe physical actions, they are often how we describe our feelings when our boundaries are being tested.
 Feeling pressured or hurt or uneasy can be good indicators that you need to set a boundary to protect yourself.